Graph-aware Modeling of Brain Connectivity Networks: Empirical Results

 Before we proceed to analyze the COBRE data, we perform a comparison of several versions of our method on synthetic data simulated based on the COBRE dataset, but in a way that allows us to vary parameters of interest.
+The goal is to understand the effect of variance modeling on discovering individual effects of interest in a realistic setting where we nonetheless know the truth.
 To generate synthetic data, we first fitted the linear mixed effects model \eqref{eq:model_conditional} to the COBRE dataset using a diagonal matrix $V$.
-Then, for each network cell $(a,b)$, we calculated the $p$-value for the hypothesis $H_0:\beta^{ab}_1=0$ using the $t$-statistic, $t=\hat{\beta}_1^{ab}/\mbox{s.e.}(\hat{\beta}_1^{ab})$, where $\beta^{ab}_1 $ is the coefficient of the binary disease indicator $x_{m}$ in cell $(a,b)$ ($x_{m}= 0$ for healthy controls and 1 for schizophrenics).
-Standard errors were computed from the standard GLS variance estimator, taking the square root of the diagonal elements of $\sum_{m}(X_{m}^{T}(V+ZUZ^{T})^{-1}X_{m}))^{-1}$.
-There were 13 cells with $p < 0.05$ which we choose as true positives, and set $\beta_1^{ab} = 0$ for the remaining 78 cells for the purpose of simulating synthetic data.
-Using this information, we refit the GLS model with EM to obtain a diagonal $\hat{V}$, $\hat{U}$, and d $\hat{\alpha}$, with the 78 true negative $\beta$'s set to 0.
-Then we generate a new synthetic dataset by drawing
+Then, for each network cell $(a,b)$, we calculated the $p$-value for the $z$-test of the hypothesis $H_0:\alpha^{(a, b)}_1=0$, where $\alpha^{(a, b)}_1 $ is the coefficient of the binary disease indicator $x_{m}$ in cell $(a,b)$ ($x_{m}= 0$ for healthy controls and 1 for schizophrenic patients).
+Standard errors were computed from the standard GLS variance estimator, taking the square root of the diagonal elements of

+We chose as ``true positives'' the 13 cells with $p < 0.05$, and set $\alpha_1^{(a, b)} = 0$ for the remaining 78 cells for the purpose of simulating synthetic data.
+Using this information, we refitted the GLS model with EM to obtain a diagonal $\hat{V}$, $\hat{U}$, and $\hat{\beta}$ (which comprises both cell- and edge-specific effects), with the 78 true negative $\alpha_1$'s set to 0.
+Then we generated a new synthetic dataset by drawing

 with 50 subjects each from healthy and schizophrenia populations.
+Our goal was to compare the usual OLS estimator